-Chris T. Cartwright, Intercultural Communication Institute; Iris Berdrow, Bentley University; Donna Evans and Martha Petrone, Miami University; and Chris Hightower, Texas Christian Iniversity
+Chris T. Cartwright, Intercultural Communication Institute; Iris Berdrow, Bentley University; Donna Evans and Martha Petrone, Miami University; and Chris Hightower, Texas Christian University

-While the principal purpose of assessment is continuous improvement of student learning, assessment in most institutions of higher education is traditionally viewed as a means to address accountability/compliance demands.
-This practice (aka “assessment for accountability”), is quite common in institutions where development and Implementation of a systematic assessment process aimed primarily at promoting continuous improvement of student learning can be a major challenge.
-This presentation provides practical strategies for developing, implementing and sustaining a systematic institutional assessment processes aimed at cultivating a culture of continuous improvement of student learning, while at the same time, addressing accountability or compliance needs.
+The principal purpose of assessment is continuous improvement of student learning.
+However, in most institutions, the design and implementation of assessment process, as well as outcome of the process are often linked primarily to compliance with external requirements such as accreditation and/or state mandates.
+This approach renders systematic enhancement of student learning and programmatic improvement as simply a byproduct of the assessment process.
+This presentation provides practical strategies for developing, implementing and sustaining a systematic institutional assessment processes aimed at cultivating a culture of continuous improvement of student learning, while at the same time, addressing accountability needs.

 Half-Day Workshops - 1:30 - 4:30 p.m. ($80.00 ea.)

-Nicholas A. Curtis and Chi Hang Au, James Madison University
+Nicholas A. Curtis and Robin Anderson, James Madison University

 01J - An Introduction to Assessment and Navigating the Assessment Institute